dilipsundarraj1/Java-Training/chapter-6/README.md

 }
 ```
 -   The main problem with this is that it can be slow while working with large amounts of data.

-**Example**
--   If there are 10000 elements, then the element we are looking for is at the 9999th position then we need to iterate for 9999 times.
+-   If there are 1000 elements, then the element we are looking for is at the 999th position then we need to iterate for 999 times.

 **Example - Linear Search with a method:**